microsoft/dotnetconf-studentzone/2023/Gaming Track/Godot/README.md

 - [Godot Engine - .NET](https://godotengine.org/download) - **Important to grab the '.NET' version!**
 - [`Mikeware.GoDotNet.BlankTemplate`](https://github.com/Mikeware/GoDotNet.BlankTemplate) - Minimal template with debugging settings configured to connect to Godot from VS Code or Visual Studio.

+## Additional Content

+Michael is also presenting a follow-on talk at [.NET Conf on Thursday, November 16th at 2PM PST](https://dotnetconf.com/agenda#:~:text=Use%20C%23%20with%20Godot%20to%20make%20Games!) - **Use C# with Godot to make Games!** That talk will pick-up just after this one and demonstrate how to further connect Godot game objects to your C# classes with `[Export]` and use the [MVVM Toolkit](https://aka.ms/toolkit/dotnet)'s `Messenger` class for cross-object messaging as an alternative to Godot's Signals.

+The code included here has been annotated with additional comments afterwards.
+It also includes an example 'fix' for the `Paddle` collision issue when using `MoveAndSlide()` - we didn't have time to comment on this during the session.
+We'll use this issue as an introductory discussion to the project for the above follow-on session.

 ## Speaker(s)

 **Michael A. Hawker** is a Senior Software Engineer at Microsoft.
 In his spare time, he loves tinkering with board and video game design and programming.